pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/Articles/GettingStarted.md

 to truly stop execution.
 And you can create your own custom issue reporter to send issues to OSLog or an external server.

-Further, when running your code in a testing context (both XCTest and Swift's native Testing framework), all reported issues become _test failures_.
+Further, when running your code in a testing context (both Swift's native Testing framework as well as XCTest), all reported issues become _test failures_.
 This helps you get test coverage that problematic code paths are not executed, and makes it possible to build testing tools for libraries that ship in the same target as the library itself.